jotd666/mspacman500/README.md

 Prerequesites:

-- Windows or Linux
+- Windows
 - python
+- Amiga NDK
-- sox
+- sox (included)
-- vasm 68k
+- vasm 68k (included)
+- rnc (Rob Nothen cruncher unofficial port, included)

-(besides the .bin files created from png by python, the rest of the process could be built on an amiga with phxass or some other assembler and sox for the amiga, but you have to be really mad to attempt it in 2021...)
+* besides the .bin files created from png by python, the rest of the process could be built on an amiga with phxass or some other assembler and sox for the amiga, but you have to be really mad to attempt it in 2021...)
+* could be done on Linux, just rebuild the rnc cruncher & vasm

 Build process: